 While you can indulge in roasted chicken all on its own, having the cooked meat on hand is beneficial for other recipes.
 Buzzfeed walks you through how to make a foolproof and delicious roasted chicken for any palate.
 Most major supermarkets have whole roasted chickens available for purchase as well, in case you’re running short on time.
 To really stretch your change, save the carcass to make homemade stock for soups.

-On its own, those dirt-cheap packets of ramen are pretty basic (also salty and not necessarily healthy—gross).
+On their own, those dirt-cheap packets of ramen are pretty basic (also salty and not necessarily healthy—gross).
 However, the noodles can be fancied up to create something healthy and delicious.
 Toss out the seasoning packet to reduce sodium, instead use garlic, ginger and oil for a sauce.
 Steam some fresh ingredients (bell peppers, carrots, bok choy) and add your roasted chicken for protein.
 Vegetarians can sub in an egg or tofu for your protein option.

 Ramen is great for a night alone because packages are a single serving.
 However, with a few more noodles, you can easily feed this dish to the whole hall.